hpc/mpifileutils/doc/rst/dcp.1.rst

    Print progress message to stdout approximately every N seconds.
    The number of seconds must be a non-negative integer.
    A value of 0 disables progress messages.

+.. option:: -G, --gid GID

+   Set the effective group ID to perform the copy operation.
+The copy may fail if the group does not have sufficient privileges.

+.. option:: -U, --uid UID

+   Set the effective user ID to perform the copy operation.
+The copy may fail if the user does not have sufficient privileges.

 .. option:: -v, --verbose